-Tumwater has the longest State Championship Appearance Streaks with their combined boys and girls teams.
+Tumwater had the longest State Championship Appearance Streaks with their combined boys and girls teams until recently.
 Tumwater also has won numerous league and district championship titles over several decades.

 Jesse Mclaughlin from Olympia is seen here winning border clash.
 Jesse has the top time on the state 5k course at 18:20.
 She is also a state champion in the 1600 meters in track and holds the area record with a time of 4:53.25.

-The Northwest Christian ladies are the all-time Washington State Cross-Country girls' record-holders (for all classifications) with nine straight cross-country state titles.
+The Northwest Christian ladies (2B at the time) are the all-time Washington State Cross-Country girls' record-holders (for all classifications) with nine straight cross-country state titles in Pasco.

 The Pope John Paul II girl's team won their fourth consecutive state title in 2023 at Pasco and now holds the current 1B record for consecutive titles.
 Pope John Paul II is a 1B school that competes in the combined 1B/2B Classification in cross-country.
 In other high school sports, the 1B classification (the smallest state classification enrollment-wise in the State of Washington) holds separate state championship events from the larger 2B classification.
 For example, there are different state championship events for the 1B and 2B classifications in track and field, basketball, baseball, and volleyball.